clij/clij2-docs/reference_labelMaximumExtensionMap.md

-## labelMeanIntensityMap
+## labelMaximumExtensionMap
 <img src="images/mini_empty_logo.png"/><img src="images/mini_empty_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Takes an image and a corresponding label map, determines the mean intensity per label and replaces every label with the that number.
+Takes a label map, determines for every label the maximum distance of any pixel to the centroid and replaces every label with the that number.

-This results in a parametric image expressing mean object intensity.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJx_labelMeanIntensityMap(Image input, Input label_map, Image destination);
+Ext.CLIJx_labelMaximumExtensionMap(Image input, Image destination);
 ```